GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 Binary hardening can involve a variety of techniques.
 For example, flexibility in binary formats allows for alterations that can confuse reversing tools.
 Another possible hardening procedure is **encryption**.

-Encrypting our binary will make it far more difficult for an analyst to examine it, as they will no longer be able to use their tools to dissaseemble it.
+Encrypting our binary will make it far more difficult for an analyst to examine it, as they will no longer be able to use their tools to dissasemble it.
 However, this may also increase the chances of the payload being detected due to [entropy](https://www.cyberbit.com/blog/endpoint-security/malware-terms-code-entropy/).

 An astute reader may immediately ask the question, "But if the binary is encrypted, how can it execute?".
 The short answer is: _it can't_.
 However, we can fix this by having the binary decrypt itself.
-This series of posts, and the tool developed as a result, will focus on automating the ability to do just that.
+This series of posts will focus on automating the ability to do just that, as well as potentially adding additional hardening techniques.

 ------